Categories

 Workers’ compensation, often called “workers’ comp,” is a type of insurance that offers benefits to employees who get injured or become ill due while working.
 This insurance covers medical expenses, lost wages and rehabilitation costs.
-Workers’ comp is essential because it helps protect workers from financial hardship after a work-related injury, even if they accidently cause their own injury.
+Workers’ comp is essential because it helps protect workers from financial hardship after a work-related injury, even if they accidentally cause their own injury.
 However, insurers do not always approve claims.
 In fact, about 7% of all workers’ compensation claims are initially denied.

 5 common reasons for denials